9 Secret Signs Your Bones Are in Trouble

 You’re a woman with low estrogen levels

 When this important hormone begins to decline—most often during menopause—your bones can suffer.
 There is a solution, according to a paper published in Arthritis Research & Therapy: “Data from several studies have shown that rapid bone loss in women after menopause can be effectively prevented by hormone replacement therapy.”
 If you’re unsure about your hormone levels, it’s best to get checked out by an endocrinologist or another specialist who can help you with your specific needs.
-If you do have low estrogen levels, using hormone replacement therapy, getting frequent high-impact exercise, and eating a balanced, calcium-rich diet can slow your bone loss.
-Next, find out the 8 “harmless” habits that could give you osteoporosis.
+If you do have low estrogen levels, using hormone replacement therapy, getting frequent high-impact exercise and eating a balanced, calcium-rich diet can slow your bone loss.